acj/freebsd-firecracker/README.md

 ## Limitations

 - FreeBSD 14+ because we need recent Firecracker-related changes
-- rootfs image is 1GB and is the total space available to the VM. growfs is enabled, but I haven't figured out how to trigger it yet.
 - Does not boot on Intel CPUs with `vcpu_count` >1 but works fine if the VM is configured to use a single vCPU

 ## Contributing